metaplex-foundation/js/README.md

 ```

 ## Next steps
 As mentioned above, this is SDK is still in very early stages.
 We plan to add a lot more features to it.
-Here’s a quick overview on what we plan to work on next.
+Here’s a quick overview of what we plan to work on next.
 - New features in the NFT module.
 - New modules such as a NFT Collections module, a Candy Machine module, an Action House module, etc.
 - More storage drivers.